PPPDUD/triangular-colors/README.md

 `pythagorean.json`, `acute.json`, and `obtuse.json` each contain an array with colors representing their respective types of triangles.

 For the purposes of this script, an RGB value is a list of three positive integers from 1 to 255, inclusive.

+This script depends on the `tqdm` package from PyPI.